zhjtwx/immunity_WL/README.md

 ```text
 Chest CT + Lung Mask -> MG_ATSeg Segmentation -> Bilateral Patch Extraction -> CE_BATCIs Classification -> BAT Probability
 ```
 BATNet now provides two complementary inference modes: **end-to-end inference** (from raw CT and lung masks) and **classification-only inference** (from pre-extracted adipose patches).
-To facilitate reproducibility and rapid validation, we also provide two fully supported deployment options—**Docker** and **Conda**—for both inference and training.
+To facilitate reproducibility and rapid validation, we also provide two fully supported deployment options—**Docker** and **Conda**—for both rapid validation and demo training scripts.
 In addition, lightweight demonstration datasets are included, allowing users to quickly verify the complete BATNet pipeline, including MG_ATSeg segmentation and CE_BATCIs classification.

 #### Choose one of the following installation methods: